epfl-ada/ada-2024-project-ooohfada/README.md

     - First attempt: look for losses of subs, as we assumed that it was the general consequence of a bad buzz.
 We were able to conclude that a Youtube channel will rarely ‘lose’ subscribers due to the increasing traffic on the platform.
     - Second attempt: we used reduction or stagnation of growth coefficient of subscribers.
 We were able to graphically compare the delta subs to the rolling growth average of the growth coefficient and determine the moments where both diverged.

-However, the bad buzz dataset containing only around 40 Youtubers, we were afraid that it would not allow us to pursue ML techniques like regression, … and actually have coherent data to base our analysis on.
-Therefore, we made the decision to open up our subject and tackle “viewership decline’’ instead of only big controversy.
-This particular topic will be tackled in a separate alternative discussion in our P3.
-After creating a new dataset with only the data name of new dataset from channels that underwent a popularity struggle, we performed numerous exploration processes on this newly made dataset, containing now only Youtube channels that underwent a persistent decline (state number of weeks acceptable for threshold) using the following techniques:
+However, the bad buzz dataset containing only around 40 Youtubers, we were afraid that it would not allow us to pursue ML techniques (regression, mapping..).
+Therefore, we made the decision to open up our subject and tackle “viewership decline" instead of only big controversy, which will be tackled in a separate alternative discussion in P3.

-- method 1
-- method 2
+The following analysis was performed on the dataset, to prepare for P3:
+- General and visual overview of the whole dataset through the prism of viewership declines
+- For each decline in growth, observe around those timestamps what was happening concerning like/ratios, views, activities (number of posted videos) to see if any correlation could be found (using p-values...), which could lead to a pertinent ML analysis.

 ### LLMs
-To enrich our analysis and in the aim of using an on-device LLM to analyse the metadata of videos that follow a popularity crisis and detect ###TODO NICOLAS###, we started the processing of video metadata.
-To make the file usable, we split it into smaller chunks, got rid of the columns that we do not plan on using and then preprocessed them by indexing by [“week”, “channel”], deleting the rows that contained NaNs.
-In the file ###TODO NICO###, we kept track of what channel appeared in each chunk to make their use easier.
+In the aim of using an on-device LLM to analyse the metadata of videos that follow a popularity crisis, we applied a special treatment to the large `yt_metadata_en.json` dataset, since it contains the title and description of all crawled videos.
+To make it usable, we:
+- split it into smaller, handable chunks
+- got rid of the unneeded columns
+- preprocessed them by indexing by [“channel”, “week”]
+- deleted the rows that contained missing values.
+- kept track of what channel appeared in each chunk in `channel_chunk_dict.json` to make them more accessible.

-LLMs will be used to detect potential apology videos in the alternative discussion about bad buzz.
-On a broader aspect, it will also be used ……
+Videos title and description will be used as input to the LLM to detect potential apology videos in the alternative discussion about bad buzz.
+On a broader aspect, it will also be used to identify potential similarities between videos from channels which recovered from popularity decrease and others that did not manage to do so.

 ## Proposed timeline and organisation within the team